stevenma1028/SGVI-2023/README.md

 Datasets and model weights are hosted on Figshare.
 (Download link: coming soon)

-The file normalization_stats.txt contains the normalization parameters (mean and standard deviation) for each band of the multi-source remote sensing inputs.
-These values were computed over the entire raw dataset to ensure consistent preprocessing during both training and inference.
+The file normalization_stats.txt contains the maximum and minimum values for each band of the multi-source remote sensing imagery.
+These values were computed from the entire raw dataset and are used to perform min-max normalization during training and inference.